Elderberry In New Zealand - Where You Can Find It And How To Harvest It

 Elderberry is common in many parts of New Zealand.
 You may recognise elderberry trees around your area, whether in wild places or simply in your neighbour's backyard.
 They are much more common in the South Island and are considered a noxious weed.

-We wild harvest this amazing berry from the Tairei plains, which is just on the outskirts of Dunedin and slightly more sheltered from the coastal conditions.
-And a hot spot for wild elderberry trees!
-Harvesting elderberries is a time consuming job - selectively picking, de-stemming, then processing and production BUT it is so worth it for the huge benefits this plant gives us.
+We wild harvest elderberries from the Taieri plains, which are just on the outskirts of Dunedin and slightly more sheltered from the coastal conditions.
+This is a hot spot for wild elderberry trees!
+Harvesting elderberries is a time-consuming job - selectively picking, de-stemming, then processing and production but it is so worth it for the huge benefits this plant gives us.